ZiadKhalid1/prayertimes/README.md

 # prayertimes
 command-line utility for retrieving and displaying prayer timings based on the user's location, supporting multiple languages.

+# Dependencies
+- yq
+- yad (optional for gui output)
+- libnotify (optional for sending notifications)
+- pulseaudio-utils (optional for sound output on notifiactions)

 # Usage

 ```